nithril/smtp-connection-pool/README.md

 # How to use the connection pool?

-The `SmtpConnectionPool` creates a `Transport` using a `SmtpConnectionFactory`.
+The `SmtpConnectionPool` creates a JavaMail [`Transport`](https://javamail.java.net/nonav/docs/api/javax/mail/Transport.html) using a `SmtpConnectionFactory`.

 ## Smtp Connection Factory

-The factory can be created in some ways.
+The `SmtpConnectionFactory` can be created using different ways.

-**If you already have a configured `Session`**
+**If you already have a configured [`Session`](https://javamail.java.net/nonav/docs/api/javax/mail/Session.html)**
 ```java
 SmtpConnectionFactory factory = SmtpConnectionFactories.newSmtpFactory(aSession);
 ```
-JavaMail will retrieve the protocol, host, username... from the session
+JavaMail will retrieve the protocol, host, username... from the `Session`.

 **You can build the factory using a builder**